parmanchaddha/rank_this_song/rank_this_song/api/README.md

 ### Getting to Hello World?
 Have all the packages?
 Good.
-Now you can try to see if everything will work correctly by opening up command prompt (or anaconda prompt) in this terminal and running the following command:
+Now you can try to see if everything will work correctly by opening up command prompt (or anaconda prompt) in this terminal and running the following command: <br>
-` python -m pytest -v `
+` python -m pytest -v ` <br>
-If all your tests are successful, we are almost at hello world.
+If all your tests are successful, we are almost at hello world. <br>

-Now run from the same terminal:
+Now run from the same terminal: <br>
-`python api.py`
+`python api.py` <br>
-This will run and serve the Flask server (most probably on localhost:5000).
+This will run and serve the Flask server (most probably on localhost:5000). <br>

-Go to [link test] (localhost:5000) and you will have found the api.
+Go to [link test] (https://localhost:5000) and you will have found the api.
 Yay!

 ### TO DO:
 For a list of TO DO activites for the backend please visit this link:
 [link text] (https://github.com/parmanchaddha/rank_this_song/projects)

 ### Creator
-Parmandeep Chaddha
+Parmandeep Chaddha <br>
 Nathan Kredentser hasn't done shit yet.